Khurramnaveed3233/M-Language-Functions-Explained-Power-Query-/README.md

 In summary, normalization cleans up databases by removing redundancies and eliminating duplicates, while denormalization brings normalized tables back into their original form, maintaining existing data integrity.
 Both processes work together toward creating a well-organized and efficient database structure.

+Normalization and denormalization are key concepts in database design that help manage redundancy and ensure data integrity.
+Here's a clearer explanation using tables as an example:

+Basic Table Structure:

+    Consider a simple "Students" table with columns: ID, Name, Age, Subject, Grade

+Normalization Process:

+    Objective: Eliminate redundancy by ensuring each field represents a single piece of information.
+    Example: Split the "Subject" column into separate tables for each subject area (e.g., Mathematics, Physics).
+    This creates normalized sub-tables where each table focuses on one specific aspect of data without duplicating information across columns.

+Denormalization Process:

+    Objective: Reinsert normalized tables back into their original form.
+    Example: Bring these normalized sub-tables back into the "Students" table, possibly by combining IDs from different tables to maintain consistency and accuracy.

+Data Integrity and Relationships:

+    Ensure that relationships (e.g., between subjects and grades) are maintained across all tables, both in their normalized form and when re-established.
+    During denormalization, verify that data flows correctly without introducing errors caused by migration.

+Conclusion:

+    Normalization helps manage redundancy, while denormalization ensures data integrity and consistency when moving from normalized to original table structures.
+    Through these examples, normalization and denormalization become more approachable concepts, demonstrating how they maintain data integrity and structure in database design.